-Political risk refers to potential actions by a host government that would reduce the value of a company's investment.
-It includes at one extreme expropriation of the subsidiary's assets without compensation, but it also includes less drastic actions that reduce the value of the parent firm's investment in the foreign subsidiary.5 Included here are higher taxes, tighter repatriation or currency controls, and restrictions on prices charged.
-The risk of expropriation is small in traditionally friendly and stable countries such as Great Britain or Switzerland.
+countries such as Great Britain or Switzerland.
 However, in Latin America, Africa, the Far East, and Eastern Europe, the risk may be substantial.
-Past expropriations include those of ITT and Anaconda Copper in Chile, Gulf Oil in Bolivia, Occidental Petroleum in Libya, Enron Corporation in Peru, and the assets of many companies in Iraq, Iran, and Cuba.
+Past expropriations include those of ITT and Anaconda Copper in Chile; Gulf Oil in Bolivia; Occidental Petroleum in Libya; Enron Corporation in Peru; BP, ConocoPhillips, ExxonMobil, and Chevron in Venezuela; and the assets of many companies in Iraq, Iran, and Cuba.

-Note that companies can take steps to reduce the potential loss from expropriation, including one or more of the following:
+Note that companies can take steps to reduce the potential loss from expropriation, including one or more of the following.